Cologne Stadtbahn: Horsecar and tram (1877–1960s)

-Upgrade to a Stadtbahn (1960s – now)
+Upgrade to a Stadtbahn (1960s–present)

 Already in 1956, the transportation plan of the city council intended a newly built tunnel through the city center in the north–south direction.
 An overground routing along the Nord-Süd-Fahrt (North-South-Road) would not have served many central areas and was rejected.
 The tunnel was not planned as a U-Bahn as in many other cities, but rather as an underground tram.
 This meant a design similar to overground trams with small turning radii, short distances between stops and low-floor platforms.
 At the end of the tunnels the trains were supposed to run as trams on the streets again, but in many places the trams were already separated from car traffic anyways.
 For this type of system – tunnels in highly congested areas, elsewhere mostly on or next to streets – the term Stadtbahn was later created.
 Similar concepts to separate rail and car traffic were later used in many cities in North Rhine-Westphalia and adjacent foreign cities (Brussels, Antwerp).

 The term Stadtbahn is not regularly used, as the system is mostly referred to as U-Bahn and sometimes Straßenbahn (tram) by officials and the KVB, and most underground stations are also marked by a big white U on blue background which refers to U-Bahn.
 Most people in Cologne speak about the U-Bahn or Straßenbahn, or just about the train or the KVB.

 When construction of the first tunnel started in 1963, there was no promise of the state NRW or the federal government to finance the project, and in the worst case the city would have had to pay completely on their own.
 With this background, the building of the Innenstadttunnel (city center tunnel) was begun.
 The tunnel opened in parts between 1968 and 1970 and was designed to be continued later, when more money and higher demand could make it necessary.
 This was the reason why no traditional U-Bahn (metro) was built in Cologne, which is as of 2023 the largest city in Europe not to have one.
 Nearly all tunnels completed afterwards aren't new routes, but rather overground sections of existing lines moved to the underground.

 Beneficial to the expansion of the Stadtbahn were the Vorortbahnen that mostly ran on the right side of the Rhine and usually had their own right-of-ways.
 Another advantage was the previous use of 2.5 m wide trains instead of the usual 2.3 m other cities used for their trams, which made the adjustment for the new 2.65 m wide Stadtbahnwagen B easier.